Ever since I started setting goals back in 2001 my life has changed dramatically.

 - You won’t like the end result even if you get it

-You don’t ever want to look at your goals and feel bored or uninterested.
-If wouldn’t LOVE to achieve your goals, if even the best case scenario where you achieve them isn’t that great, it’s a sign that you probably have the wrong goals.
+You don’t ever want to look at your goals and feel bored or disinterested.
+If wouldn’t love to achieve your goals, if the best case scenario where you achieve them isn’t that great, it’s a sign that you probably have the wrong goals.

 - Push you outside of your comfort zone

 - Will change your life for the better forever if you achieve them